mouliere-lab/FrEIA/README.md

 `metadata.csv` file.
 The name of this column should be set in the [config file](./config/config.yaml).
 Dummy files are coming from the same batch, so `None` is passed as parameter.
+#### 10. Set the path to the panel of medians
+The panel of medians provided with FrEIA represents the median 5' trinucleotide proportions, inverse Shannon entropy and Gini index computed from a set of 70 healthy control samples and 76 pretreatment cancer samples with a tumor fraction equal or higher than 10%.
+To compute your own panel of medians please use [Create_panels.py](./workflow/scripts/1_FrEIA/Create_panels.py)
+#### 11. Set the name of control and case samples
+FrEIA uses these names to compute the FrEIA score.
+These should be the same as the names in the phenotype column of `metadata.csv`.
+#### 12. Set the trinucleotides for FrEIA score calculation.
+This needs to be a coma-separated list of trinucleotides.
+The ones used in this example were found to be significantly increased (TncCas) or decreased (TncCtr) in 76 cancer samples with a tumor fraction higher than 10%, compared to healthy controls.

 ### Running FrEIA on a HPC cluster using Snakemake and Slurm
 This is the recommended way of running the pipeline, as some steps are